All Episodes

 Colorado chose to do it the way they want, and they made no bones about why.

-I don't want to waste my breath explaining this again because actually it's going to fall on deaf ears because we're we're we're I explained this in so much great detail yesterday, but it obviously didn't permeate.
+I don't want to waste my breath explaining this again because actually it's going to fall on deaf ears because I explained this in so much great detail yesterday, but it obviously didn't permeate.

 You may not want to hear it, but Colorado structured its rules precisely to prevent Cruz from winning it.

-The rules that Colorado put together were designed to make it almost automatic that an insider, that an establishment candidate was gonna win, because you had to have money, big staff, knowledge, wherewithal to go out and work the system.
+The rules that Colorado put together were designed to make it almost automatic that an insider, that an establishment candidate was going to win, because you had to have money, big staff, knowledge, wherewithal to go out and work the system.

-You had to basically go out and win the votes of all those delegates in all those districts throughout that state rather than campaigning for votes of the public.
+You had to basically go out and win the votes of all those delegates in all those districts throughout that state rather than campaigning for votes from the public.

 It was a way back in August that the Republican establishment in Colorado attempted to ace out the outsiders.